Table of Contents

 8. Extras

-1. Full Reset: In case you encounter any problems and are unable to connect to the device, simply hold the BOOT button for 5 seconds, and the ESP32 will be reset to its default configuration.
+1. Full Reset: In case you encounter any problems and are unable to connect to the device, simply hold the BOOT centerbutton for 5 seconds, and the ESP32 will be reset to its default configuration.

 ESP32 Boot Button

-ESP32 Boot Button - randomnerdtutorials.com
+ESP32 Boot centerbutton - randomnerdtutorials.com

 If this procedure does not work for any reason, an alternative method to perform a full reset is to follow the Firmware Update procedure, including the wipe_config.bin file as described.Incorporating your feedback, let’s refine the guide with a focus on the utilization of Serial(0) for communication with the UM980 or UM982 modules, include comprehensive commands for both modules, and suggest tests for each step to verify correct setup and functionality.